gerwitz/hgc-v12/src/site/index.md

 ## Surveillance

+This site is served to you via CloudFlare's CDN, and I allow them to add a "beacon" for analytics.
+By [their privacy policy](https://www.cloudflare.com/en-gb/privacypolicy/) they serve as a GDPR data processor.
+You can read [how they preserve your privacy](https://blog.cloudflare.com/privacy-first-web-analytics/#what-does-privacy-first-mean).

-Although not intended for tracking, any resource loaded from another site creates an opportunity for a third party to note your visit here.[^itp] The type is served by rsms.me over CloudFlare's CDN which is known to drop cookies for analytics.
+Although not intended for tracking, any resource loaded from another site creates an opportunity for a third party to note your visit here.[^itp] The type is served by rsms.me also via CloudFlare's CDN.

 [^itp]: Your exposure depends on how [privacy-mature](https://webkit.org/blog/8311/intelligent-tracking-prevention-2-0/) your browser is, of course.

 If you use search, the Lunr script is loaded from [unpkg](https://unpkg.com/).
 [Lunr](https://lunrjs.com/) is open source and has no reason to be log activity.
-Still, the requests to googleapis.com and unpkg.com are "leak surfaces" so worth disclosing.
+Still, the requests to unpkg.com present a "leak surface" so worth disclosing.

 ## Rights